cyb3erasad/beginners-project/README.md

 ### 1️⃣ Scientific Calculator (with Physics Formulas)
 A calculator that can perform:
 - Basic arithmetic operations ➕ ➖ ✖️ ➗
-- Physics formulas such as Work, Power, Velocity, Displacement, and more (10-11 formulas)
+- Physics formulas such as Work, Power, Velocity, Displacement, and more (10-11 formulas).

 **Tech Used:** Python
 **Type:** Console Application